Repeats a group of statements a specified number of times.

 The step argument can be either positive or negative.
 The value of the step argument determines loop processing as follows:

-After all statements in the loop have executed, step is added to counter.
-At this point, either the statements in the loop execute again (based on the same test that caused the loop to execute initially), or the loop is exited and execution continues with the statement following the Next statement.
+After the loop statements have executed, step is added to counter.
+At this point, the For statement again compares counter to end.
+As a result of this comparison, either the statements in the loop execute again, or the loop is terminated and execution continues with the statement following the Next statement.

-You can nest For...Next loops by placing one For...Next loop within another.
-Give each loop a unique variable name as its counter.
+You can nest For...Next loops by placing one loop within another.
+Each loop must have a unique counter variable.
 The following construction is correct:

 This example uses the For...Next statement to create a string that contains 10 instances of the numbers 0 through 9, each string separated from the other by a single space.
 The outer loop uses a loop counter variable that is decremented each time through the loop.

-Dim Words, Chars, MyString For Words = 10 To 1 Step -1 ' Set up 10 repetitions.
-For Chars = 0 To 9 ' Set up 10 repetitions.
-MyString = MyString & Chars ' Append number to string.
-Next Chars ' Increment counter MyString = MyString & " " ' Append a space.
+Dim Words, Digit As Integer Dim MyString As String For Words = 10 To 1 Step -1 ' Set up 10 repetitions.
+For Digit = 0 To 9 ' Set up 10 repetitions.
+MyString = MyString & CStr(Digit) ' Append number to string.
+Next Digit ' Increment counter.
+MyString = MyString & " " ' Append a space.
 Next Words